sarathsreedharan/icaps2024.github.io/content/summerschool.md

 -->

 ### Who can join?
-How and when to apply?

 As of now, we have 40 (in-person) spots for participants.
 We still hope that we can accommodate a higher number of participants, but it currently does not look like it.
 We understand that not everybody interested can secure a spot, and we apologize for this.
 The summer school is primarily intended for PhD students, but in principle post-docs are also eligible.
 If we have more applicants than spots (which at the moment seems to be the case) precedence will be given to PhD students.

-Applications will open very soon and likely close a few weeks after ICAPS notifications.
-Notification dates will be announced soon.
-We are asking in advance for your understanding in case you are not selected.

 ### Costs and Sponsorships

 It is still too early to provide concrete numbers as we are still in the process of acquiring sponsors.
 We try to keep the registration fee (which will include accommodation, breakfast, coffee breaks, lunch, and one dinner) as low as possible, and will also offer free registration to very low number of selected participants.
 In all cases, flights (or any other travel fees) are *not* included and will have to be covered by the attendee.

+### Board and Lodging

+The costs of the summer school (or a full scholarship, should you receive one) include:
+- Six Nights (from Sunday, 26 May to Friday, 31 May).
+So if you stay for ICAPS, you will have to book the remaining nights yourself.
+- Breakfast and Lunch on Monday to Friday
+- Dinner on Thursday, 30th

+### Important Dates & Application

+- Application website opens:   tba
+- Application website closes:  tba
+- Notifications sent:          tba
+- Summer school:               Monday, 27 May to Friday, 31 May 2024.

+The application link will be provided here soon.

 ### Organizing Team